Causes of Electric Circuit Buzz or Crackle

 - Overloaded circuits should be decreased by disconnecting devices that are causing the circuit overload condition.

 - If the sound you hear is a crackling sound then your electrical fuse box or panel should be checked out by a qualified electrician right away.

 - There may be a deteriorating electrical connection that can cause serious damage to the electrical panel and cause circuit failure as well.

 - A loose connection of either a wire or a circuit breaker inside the panel could potentially create a big problem and should be evaluated and repaired by a professional electrician right away.

 NOTE: Electrical panels are energized and pose electrical shock and arc flash hazards.
-Homeowners should not work with electrical panels.
-For best results contact a local licensed electrician.
+Homeowners should not work within the electrical panels.
+For best results contact a local licensed electrical contractor or certified electrician.

 Electric Circuit Listing

 The size of the home electrical service panel is designed by calculating the square footage of the home and factoring in the code requirements for the electrical circuits that are required.